fmcnab/meltPT/docs/source/thermobarometers.rst

 We have designed **meltPT** so that additional thermobarometers can be easily included.
-If **meltPT** does not include a thermobarometer you would like to use, see our :doc:`Tutorial_6` for instructions on how to do so.
+If **meltPT** does not include a thermobarometer you would like to use, see :doc:`Tutorial_6` for instructions on how to do so.
 If you are not comfortable writing your own Python code, then just get in touch with us.